 The unfurnished apartment rental prices in El Poblado may be lower than in many cities in the U.S. But the rental prices in El Poblado are high for Medellín.

 Also, furnished rental apartments are more expensive in El Poblado.
-We are currently surveying furnished apartments in Medellín and plan to publish an article about furnished apartment prices in Medellín in January.
-One of our findings is that El Poblado has the highest furnished apartment rental prices in Medellín.
+We also found that furnished apartment rental costs are higher in El Poblado.
+One of the findings in our survey of 750 furnished apartments in Medellín is that El Poblado has the highest furnished apartment rental prices in Medellín.

 If you are looking for inexpensive apartment rentals in Medellín, you shouldn’t be looking in El Poblado.